sudheerj/ECMAScript-features/README.md

       Static fields and methods are applied to the class level and they can be accessed without an instance of a class.
 These fields and methods declared with `static` keyword

-      Let's define a employee class with static field and methods declated with `static` keyword.
+      Let's define a employee class with static field and methods declared with `static` keyword.

       ```javascript
       class Employee{